orrygoob/Gauss-Sieve/README.md

 ## TO DO
 -------------

-- [ ] Add tidy implementation of sieve with 64 bit simhash as implemented by Ducas
+- [ ] Add implementation of sieve with 64 bit simhash as implemented by Ducas
-- [ ] Add tidy implementation of hash sieve using angular locality sensitive hashing as described by Laarhoven
+- [ ] Add implementation of hash sieve using angular locality sensitive hashing as described by Laarhoven
-- [ ] Add tidy implementation of progressive sieving as described by Laarhoven
+- [ ] Add implementation of progressive sieving as described by Laarhoven
+- [ ] Add implementation of sieving by averages